-A Display Screen Assessment is carried out to ensure that the school Secretary is not exposed to risks from repetitive strain injury or work related upper limb disorder.
-The Secretary is involved in the assessment.
+A Display Screen Assessment is carried out to ensure that the office staff are not exposed to risks from repetitive strain injury or work related upper limb disorder.
+The Office Manager is involved in the assessment.

 There is adequate storage provided for files etc.